cutthroat78/Leaving-Cert-Notes/README.md

 - Add Page 297 diagrams 27.5 and 27.6 into digital notes
 ### Business
 - Look at padlet links in Business Team
-- Business page 250 + 251 challenges when starting a business section move into Notion and page 257 & 258 Business plan and importance of a Business plan into Notion
+- Page 250 + 251 challenges when starting a business section move into digital notes
+- Page 257 & 258 Business plan and importance of a Business plan into digital notes
 ### Computer Science
 - Look into git(hub) stuff for computer science class
 - Computer Science: Take all my code from class and put into Notion as “Code Examples”